1) Policy: – Before we start designing our network or create our corporate policy we need to make sure some key things in mind:

 * There are a whole range of variable features within these deployment options.

-* These include IPS capabilities, Policy based station/AP suppression, Performance monitoring, and security monitoring.
+* These include IPS capabilities, Policy based station/AP suppression,

 * Each deployment mode has its own strengths and weaknesses, all of which need to be given careful consideration as part of the evaluation process to ensure the system you select most fully meets your needs.